Easy integration of YouTube and Vimeo videos into TYPO3 pages

 Set the resolution from maximum to low.
 Not all options are always available.

-Custom Thumbnail for the Videos
+Custom Thumbnails for the Videos

 It is also possible to set your own thumbnail images for YouTube videos.
 The first image is placed over the first video, the second image is placed over the second video, and so on.